 In absence of visible expertise (valuable content), you will need to compete on price trying to survive the race to the bottom.
 It’s a losing battle in our hyper-connected world.
 Nobody will come across your profile, irrelevant as you are, unfortunately.
 And nobody is coming to rescue you.
 You won’t get rewarded for trying, failing, or working hard.

-More than ever 2021 will be about differentiating yourself from your competitors, and an excellent way to do that is by creating valuable content that’s 1) authentic, 2) provides educational value, 3) transformational (problem-solving insights), 4) tells a unique story, 5) consistent.
+More than ever, 2022 will be about differentiating yourself from your competitors, and an excellent way to do that is by creating valuable content that’s 1) authentic, 2) provides educational value, 3) transformational (problem-solving insights), 4) tells a unique story, 5) consistent.

 Your competition is moving forward aggressively (it’s amazing what is going on right now!).
 You will need to propel the digital and data-driven thought leadership status to stand out in an overcrowded, extremely competitive consulting market.

-Another outcome of my consultancy business reviews: lack of data to monitor the digital footprint.
+Another outcome of my consultancy business reviews is the lack of data to monitor the digital footprint.
 It’s extremely hard to understand why consultants and consultancies (even the big consultancy firms) have an almost fatal data inadequacy.